vevan/VvEnc/docs/readme_en.md

 A batch video encoding tool based on PyQt5 and FFmpeg, supporting drag & drop, batch processing, directory structure preservation, multi-language UI, and more.

-> Note: This project is developed with the help of AI under the author's supervision, mainly for the author's personal needs.
+> Note: This project is developed with the help of AI under the author's supervision, mainly for the author's personal needs by the author for the author.
 Feature requests are welcome but may not always be accepted.

 ## ✨ Features